AaltoSciComp/scicomp-docs/triton/tut/intro.rst

 same questions, and in order to scale everyone needs to work together.

 We have daily :doc:`"SciComp garage" </help/garage>` sessions where we provide help in person.
-Similarly, we have :doc:`chat
+Similarly, we have :ref:`chat
-</help/chat>` that can be used to ask quick questions.
+<chat>` that can be used to ask quick questions.

 Also, always search this scicomp docs site and old issues in the issue tracker.